Assistance and Opportunities

 CSBG Funding Survey

-El Paso County (EPC) wants to hear from YOU!
+El Paso County (EPC) wants to hear from you!
 We would like to hear how we can better serve you.
 The feedback you provide will help guide EPC in making decisions in the use of resources that will best benefit our county’s citizens.
 The more information you can provide, the more useful the results will be.

 Thank you for your time in participating in this survey!